Sanger Trace Viewer — Read .ab1 Chromatograms

 View an .ab1 / .abi Sanger chromatogram, read the base calls and export the trace.

-Upload a Sanger sequencing trace (.ab1 / .abi) and read the chromatogram directly in your browser.
-The Sanger Trace Viewer parses the raw ABIF file and draws the four processed dye channels as an electropherogram — G black, A green, C blue, T red — with the called bases positioned over their peaks.
+Upload a Sanger sequencing trace (.ab1 / .abi) and read the chromatogram in seconds.
+SeqBench parses the raw ABIF file and returns the four processed dye channels as an electropherogram — G black, A green, C blue, T red — with the called bases positioned over their peaks.
 It reports the read length and mean Phred quality, lets you copy or download the base calls as FASTA, and exports the trace figure as SVG or PNG.
-Nothing is uploaded: the whole file is decoded on your device.
+Your file is used only to produce the trace and is never logged or stored, and the same parsing is available via the REST API and the MCP server.

 The viewer decodes the raw ABIF (.ab1 / .abi) chromatogram: the four processed dye channels are drawn as an electropherogram (G black, A green, C blue, T red) with the called bases positioned over their peaks.
 Read length and mean Phred quality summarise the read; export the base calls as FASTA or the trace as an SVG/PNG figure.
 Low peaks, broad or overlapping peaks, and stretches of low quality near the ends are the usual signs to trim before downstream analysis.